 Let me recap:

-There are two essential aspects to reflect on: the “armouring of your binoculars” and the “glass quality” from which your prisms are made of.
+There are two essential aspects to reflect on: the “armoring of your binoculars” and the “glass quality” from which your prisms are made of.

-10. Weight and Size
+10. Weight and size

 Disadvantage: Compact binoculars lose out in magnification, image detail and precision.